Overview

 After training has been completed by volunteers, it is important to provide opportunities where they can put their training to use.
 This can be done with a mentoring system where the volunteer performs their allocated tasks with a more experienced person supervising and providing coaching.
 If the training does not include practical tasks, provide options for reflection and ask how they will adapt their training into their day to day.

-This downloadable resources has been developed under the National Volunteer Management Activity project.
+This resource has been developed under the National Volunteer Management Activity project.

 Was this article helpful?